-Each student is to attend one meeting of an open family caregiver support group or other family caregiver self-help support meeting.
-Hospitals, Alzheimer's Association, American Heart Association, American Cancer Society, Jewish Family Services, etc. typically offer support groups for family caregivers.
-Search online- every community offers something different!
+Each student is to attend one meeting of an open family caregiver support group or other family caregiver self-help support meeting OR you may virtually attend an online family caregiver support group.
+Hospitals, Alzheimer's Association, American Heart Association, American Cancer Society, Jewish Family Services, etc. typically offer face to face support groups in the community for family caregivers.
+You will need to search the internet for appropriate online family caregiver support groups.
 Students are to write a 5-6 page paper that includes the following two parts: